MGM-Pathé Communications: 1990s

-Parretti merged MGM with his Pathé Communications Group, to form MGM-Pathe Communications Co. in November 1990.
+Parretti merged MGM with his Pathé Communications Group, to form MGM-Pathe Communications Co. on November 1, 1990.
 Once Parretti took control, he laid off most of the financial staff, and offered a major financial role to his then 21-year-old daughter, Valentina.
+Parretti licensed the MGM/UA library to Time Warner for home video (Note: Steve Ross served as founder of Time Warner from January 10, 1990 until his death on December 20, 1992 and J. Richard Munro served as co-founder of Time Warner from January 10, 1990 until his death on May 9, 2024.) and Turner Broadcasting System for domestic television rights (Note: Ted Turner served as founder of Turner Broadcasting System from May 12, 1965 until his death on May 6, 2026.) from November 1, 1990 to July 2, 1992.
+Unlike Ted Turner's MGM Entertainment Co. era from March 25 to August 26, 1986, Parretti did not immediately sell United Artists back to Kerkorian.
 Soon enough, chaos ensued at MGM.
 A six-figure check to Dustin Hoffman bounced.
 The openings of Thelma & Louise and the John Candy film Delirious were delayed due to lack of funds.
 The studio owed a line of credit to Sean Connery that wasn't paid.
 It also withdrew financing from the ninth Pink Panther film, and director Blake Edwards sued the studio in the Los Angeles County Superior Court.
-When Alan Ladd, Jr. came aboard, MGM settled out of court with Edwards and Ladd greenlit the film.
+When Alan Ladd Jr. came aboard, MGM settled out of court with Edwards and Ladd greenlit the film.
 There were also reports of unpaid laboratory bills, unpaid creditors, and rather eccentric behavior from Parretti.

 In March 1991, MGM clients took a complaint to Los Angeles lawyer Stephen Chrystie, claiming that they were owed money ($18 million total) that the studio refused to pay.
 In turn, Chrystie took this issue up to the U.S. Bankruptcy Court.
 As it turned out, the studio's situation was dire that Chapter 7 bankruptcy was considered.
 Crédit Lyonnais refused to lend money to MGM any further unless the studio ousted Parretti from his position.
 Parretti intended to sell off the James Bond's films distribution rights of the studio's catalogue so he could collect advance payments to finance the buyout.
 This included international broadcasting rights to the 007 library at cut-rate prices, leading Danjaq to sue, alleging the licensing violated the Bond distribution agreements the company made with United Artists in 1962, while denying Danjaq a share of the profits.
 Ladd, a former President of MGM/UA, was then brought on board as CEO of MGM in April 1991, and James Kanter as chief operating officer.
 The new change in management helped save the studio from involuntary bankruptcy.